-Dessa Bergen-Cico, PhD, is an Associate Professor in the Department of Public Health, and Coordinator of the Addiction Studies program and faculty in the Interdisciplinary Neuroscience Program at Syracuse University.
+Dessa Bergen-Cico is a Professor in the Department of Public Health, Coordinator of the Addiction Studies program and faculty in the Interdisciplinary Neuroscience Program at Syracuse University.
 She holds a Research Appointment at the Syracuse Veterans Administration Medical Center and Fellow of the American Academy of Health Care Providers in the Addictive Disorders.
-Dr. Bergen-Cico is a Certified Addiction Specialist (CAS), Certified Health Education Specialist (CHES) and a Certified Mindfulness-Based Stress Reduction (MBSR) Teacher.
+Professor Bergen-Cico is a Certified Addiction Specialist (CAS), Certified Health Education Specialist (CHES) and a Certified Mindfulness-Based Stress Reduction (MBSR) Teacher.
 She completed her MBSR Teacher Training through the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.
-Dessa was selected as a Fulbright Scholar and taught in the Addiction Studies Program at Ilia State University in the Republic of Georgia in 2015-2016 and was selected as a Rotary Peace Fellow in the 2017 Rotary Peace Program at Chulalongkorn University in Thailand.
+Dessa has been selected for two Fulbright Scholar and was selected as a Rotary Peace Fellow in the International Rotary Peace Program at Chulalongkorn University in Thailand.

 Mindfulness-Based Programs in Schools

 We have been conducting research on the benefits of integrating mindfulness and yoga into public schools.
 To date our research has found that mindfulness and yoga significantly increase self-regulation among pre-schoolers, middle school and high school students.
 Self-regulation is an important factor in psychological and physical well-being in addition to supporting academic achievement.
 Our research findings support the integration of mindfulness-based practices and programs as public health strategies to promote health across the lifespan.